 Adrian grew up in Jacksonville.
 He pursued formal music training from the age of six, progressing in both skill and style over the next decade.
-He studied voice, clarinet, flute, and music composition.
+He studied piano primarily for over a decade, then pursued voice, clarinet, flute, and independently explored music composition.
 He attended Trinity Christian Academy for several years, and graduated from the school with his high school diploma in 2013.

 Two years later, in May of 2015, Adrian completed his Bachelor of Science degree in Interdisciplinary Studies at Trinity Baptist College.
 Adrian was eighteen years old at the time, making him the youngest graduate in the school’s then-forty year history.

 Adrian’s parents taught their son to be a visionary: a person never afraid to acquire knowledge, to perfect his skills, to push through until he achieves his dreams.
 They taught him these invaluable life lessons, in part, through their family adventures criss-crossing America by car and by plane.
 Every year, Adrian and his family travelled thousands of miles between Arizona and his mother’s native home in Central Florida.

 Adrian was raised to be as much at home in the clouds as on the ground, and to love every place he visited and every person he met with equal appreciation.
 His formative years inspired him to pursue a career in aviation and a side venture in the creative arts, including music, photography, and travel.